Generalized periodicity theorems: Introduction

-The following proposition is a generalization of Proposition~\ref{varinjlim-varinjlim-closed} to higher cardinals.
-We state it for nonabelian and even nonadditive categories, as the abelian category case is no easier than the general one.
+The following proposition is a generalization of Proposition~\ref{varinjlim-varinjlim-closed} to higher cardinals, and also a category-theoretic generalization of~\cite[Proposition~5.5]{GIT}.
+We state it for nonadditive categories, as the additive category case is no easier than the general one.